Shayanaly/subreddit-analysis-pipeline/README.md

 ## Sample insights from r/personalfinance

-- **85% average upvote ratio** across 500 posts — the community is highly engaged and agreeable
+- **85% average upvote ratio** across 500 posts.
+The community is highly engaged and agreeable.
-- **56% of posts are Neutral** in sentiment — most people are asking questions, not venting
+- **56% of posts are Neutral** in sentiment.
+Most people are asking questions, not venting.
-- **Debt appears 265 times** across the dataset despite only 35 posts carrying the Debt flair, suggesting the topic bleeds into budgeting, housing, and planning discussions
+- **Debt appears 265 times** across the dataset despite only 35 posts carrying the Debt flair, suggesting the topic bleeds into budgeting, housing, and planning discussions.
-- **Top thread** — *"Windfall and want to move somewhere rural, is it possible?"* — 427 upvotes, 336 comments
+- **Top thread** "Windfall and want to move somewhere rural, is it possible?" pulled 427 upvotes and 336 comments.
-- **Money, pay, and credit** are the three most frequent non-generic keywords across all titles and comments
+- **Money, pay, and credit** are the three most frequent non-generic keywords across all titles and comments.

 ---